 Seymour - Am CH Scotts 24K Aureus 79

-Sunny- BOSS GCH CH Quailwood Sunshine After the Storm
+Sunny- GCH CH Quailwood Sunshine After the Storm

 Stella- Quailwood Aureus Great Expectations

 After all the posts about this kennel, I went and looked...

 who in the world would consider a breeder who breeds not only all their bitches to the same dog, but also to the German Shepherds they own?
 Golden Sheps?
 Crazy.

 I too read their clearances as done by their vet.
 Not clearances, just a vet who is probably not aware their own integrity is being impaired by their client.

 |The Following User Says Thank You to Prism Goldens For This Useful Post:|